alban-read/M1-MICRO-FORTH/M1MicroForth.md

 Prints 'train'

 Slicing uses a slice buffer, and the string pool for storage.

-To avoid cluttering the string pool with never to be collected slices you can use the appender function.

 To save the result from a slice send it somewhere, such as to a STRING e.g.